 "Where's your mom now?"

-"Tartarus, I hope," Amy sneered.
+"Tartarus, I hope," Amy said, her voice bitter.
 "What about your mom?"

 "She died.
 When I was seventeen."